 - Identifying datasets that include mental health and wellbeing measures

 - Planning further data collection.

-The resource is also intended for researchers who may be less familiar with mental health or from other disciplines – demographers, economists, urbanist, linguists and others.
-To support these researchers, the catalogue also provides information about additional training and support for conducting longitudinal mental health research
+The resource is also intended for researchers who may be less familiar with mental health or from other disciplines – demographers, economists, urbanists, linguists, and others.
+To support these researchers, the Catalogue also provides information about additional training and support for conducting longitudinal mental health research.

-- Provide a search engine for finding mental health and wellbeing measures collected in existing UK longitudinal studies
+- Provide a search engine for finding mental health and wellbeing measures collected in existing UK (United Kingdom) longitudinal studies

 - Highlight statistical properties of standard measures of mental health and wellbeing